protontypes/open-sustainable-technology/README.md

 - [MODIS](https://github.com/MatMatt/MODIS) - Provides automated access to the global online data archives LP DAAC, LAADS and NSIDC as well as processing capabilities such as file conversion, mosaicking, subsetting and time series.
 - [MODIStsp](https://github.com/ropensci/MODIStsp) - An R package for automatic download and preprocessing of MODIS Land Products Time-Series.
 - [chirps](https://github.com/ropensci/chirps) - A quasi-global high-resolution rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
+- [xCDAT](https://github.com/xCDAT/xcdat) - An extension of xarray for climate data analysis on structured grids.

 ## Natural Resources